kokum sherbet or kokum juice is a summer coolant and is popular in goa. kokum is available in small cans and bottles in every store there.

 so what are you waiting for…. beat the heat this summer with this refreshing and rejuvenating summer drink of kokum sherbet.

-note: please check my notes below on how to make kokum sherbet from dry kokum.
+check notes below for making kokum sherbet from dry kokum:

 - 1 cup kokum fruits, chopped or dry kokums